ok-nick/opensource.contentauth.org/docs/signing/get-cert.md

 ## Purchasing a certificate

 :::note
 The [C2PA conformance program](https://c2pa.org/conformance/) establishes the requirements governing the issuance of C2PA claim signing certificates for use by product developers.
-See [C2PA certificate policy](https://github.com/c2pa-org/conformance-public/blob/main/docs/current/C2PA%20Certificate%20Policy.pdf) for more information.
+Through the end of 2025 you can still purchase a certificate from any CA and request to add it to the interim trust list, but starting in 2026 conforming generator products must use a certificate from a CA on the C2PA trust list.
+See [C2PA conformance program](conformance.mdx) for more information.
 :::

 The process to purchase a certificate and key is different for each CA: You might be able to simply click a "Buy" button on the CA's website.
 Or your can make your own key and use it to create a certificate signing request (CSR) that you send to the CA. Regardless of the process, what you get back is a signed certificate that you use to create a certificate chain.